 Williams-Ellis kept working on Portmeirion right up until he died in 1978 at age 94.
 And as you’d expect he didn’t just go for a conventional burial.
 Instead he wanted his ashes to be made into a rocket which 20 years later was fired off into a firework display over Portmeirion – so he’ll always be a part of the village!
 Portmeirion is now owned by a charitable trust who run cafes and shops on site as well as renting out rooms in the hotel and in the village houses.
 There are 15 self-catering places sleeping from three to eight people, where you can have the village to yourself once the day-trippers go home at night.

 It’s so easy to forget where you are in Portmeirion.
 When the sunshine makes the pastel shades of pinks and yellows pop.
 When you’re sipping a glass of wine on a terrace overlooking the sea.
-Or when you follow the headland round to a wide, white sandy beach.
+Or when you follow the headland round the corner and come across a wide, white sandy beach.
 Portmeirion is a place crammed full of mirages and tricks wherever you look.
 But in amongst them all, turning this quiet patch of North Wales coastline into a miniature Mediterranean paradise was Williams-Ellis’ biggest illusion of all.

 Portmeirion is a few miles south-east of Porthmadog on the North Wales coast.
 It’s open to visitors every day from 9.30am–7.30pm.
-Entry costs £12 for adults or £8 for children aged 4–15.
+Entry costs £8 for adults and £7 for students/over 60s.
 If you’re staying in the village you don’t have to pay.
-You can also get a voucher for free entry if you have a two-course lunch at Castell Deudraeth – a medieval castle turned hotel and restaurant at the entrance to Portmeirion – or Sunday lunch at the Hotel Portmeirion.
+You can also get a voucher for free entry if you have a two-course lunch at Castell Deudraeth – a castle turned hotel and restaurant at the entrance to Portmeirion – or Sunday lunch at the Hotel Portmeirion.
 There’s parking just outside the village or if you’re travelling by train, Minffordd is a mile away which is a stop for the Ffestiniog steam railway as well as for mainline trains.